Energy Transfer LP [ET] Price Analysis: Next Bullish Target is $17.71

-Energy Transfer LP [ET] is following downward trend in the market concluded with the last trading session.
-The shares of the Basic Materials sector company has a current value of $5.25 after ET shares went down by -8.70% during the last trading session.
-One of the reasons why Basic Materials stocks may go bearish is decreased momentum in the press.
+Energy Transfer LP [ET] is following upward trend in the market concluded with the last trading session.
+The shares of the Basic Materials sector company has a current value of $5.45 after ET shares went up by 19.52% during the last trading session.
+One of the reasons why Basic Materials stocks may go bullish is increased momentum in the press.

 Energy Transfer LP [NYSE:ET]: Analyst Rating and Earnings